VishalVatsal97/doc_linux_kernel_workbook/doc/05_proc_interface.rst

 userspace and take input from the userspace.
 For example: file ``/proc/mounts`` is a file which lists the file systems which are mounted on the system.

-Proc insterface is useful to communicate some information to the kernel space as well.
+Proc interface is useful to communicate some information to the kernel space as well.
 For example the file ``/proc/sysrq-trigger`` gives you ability to ask the kernel to behave differently.
 For example